 Coach Nordin started teaching and coaching in 2007, and began working at Whitehouse High School in 2010.
 She is the head coach for volleyball, assistant girls track coach, and teaches Health.
 She graduated from Robert E. Lee High School and earned a Bachelor of Arts in Secondary Education and Kinesiology from Ouachita Baptist University in Arkadelphia, Arkansas.
 She also played collegiate volleyball for four years while attending OBU.
 She continued her education at UT Tyler earning a master’s degree in kinesiology.
 She has been married to her OBU college sweetheart since 2007.

 Coach Rumbelow is a 2008 graduate of Bullard High School and a 2012 graduate of Texas A&M University where he earned a degree in Interdisciplinary Studies.
-This will be his fifth year with Whitehouse.
-He teaches World History and coaches football and basketball.
+He graduated in 2018 with his Master's in Educational Leadership from SFASU.
+This will be his sixth year with Whitehouse.
+He teaches World History and coaches varsity football and basketball.
 Coach Rumbelow is married to his wife, Laura, who teaches at Oak Hill Montessori School.
 They live in Whitehouse with their son, Jett and two dogs, Chloe and Rocky.

-Coach Thompson is beginning his 8th year coaching and his second year at Whitehouse.
+Coach Thompson is beginning his 9th year coaching and his third year at Whitehouse.
 He graduated from UT Tyler earning his bachelor of science in history.
 Coach Thompson began coaching in Winona.
 He has also coached in Brownsboro.
-In addition to coaching football and basketball, he also teaches World Geography at WHS.
-Coach Thompson is married to Amanda, a first grade teacher.
-They have two boys: Jace, 4 and Kaden, 2.
+In addition to coaching football and basketball, he also teaches World Geography.
+Coach Thompson is married to Amanda, a first-grade teacher.
+They have two boys: Jace, 5 and Kaden, 3 and Kenlee (1).

-Coach Luke Yarbrough is beginning his 13th year of coaching.
-He joins the Whitehouse staff after 4 years of coaching football, basketball and track at both the JH & Varsity level at All Saints in Tyler.
-Prior to moving to Tyler he coached Varsity football at Northside Christian in St. Petersburg, FL and then Varsity basketball and track at Dallas Cambridge.
-Coach Y will teach 8th grade US History and coach Jr. High football, basketball and track for the Wildcats.
+Coach Luke Yarbrough is beginning his 14th year of coaching and his fourth year in Whitehouse.
+Coach Y will teach 7th grade Texas History and coach Jr. High football, basketball and track for the Wildcats.
 Coach Y completed both his undergraduate and graduate work in Sport Mgt. from California University of Pennsylvania.
+He holds a masters in Christian Education from Dallas Theological Seminary.
 He and his amazing wife, Laci, have four children Lily (11), Levi (8), Lyza Sue (6) and Lukas (4).
-Lily & Levi have attended Whitehouse schools for the past four years.
 The Yarbrough's are looking forward to cheering on the Wildcats for another great season.